LJeabRM/KnapsackProblemAlgorithms-c/README.md

 ---

 ### **7. Project Knapsack**
-- A project-specific implementation that utilizes a Genetic Algorithm (GA) to solve the 0/1 Knapsack Problem.
+- A project-specific implementation that combines a Genetic Algorithm (GA) with Iterative Improvement (IP) to solve the 0/1 Knapsack Problem.
-- It integrates multiple genetic algorithm-based techniques, including elitism, crossover, mutation, and adaptive mutation, to optimize the selection of items for the knapsack.
+- It integrates multiple GA techniques, including elitism, crossover, mutation, and adaptive mutation, and applies iterative improvement to refine the solutions.
-- The implementation provides a framework for evaluating the performance of the algorithm with different mutation rates and elitism counts, making it suitable for comparative analysis and practical applications.
+- The implementation allows for time-limited execution to explore trade-offs between runtime and result quality.
 - **Time Complexity**: Varies depending on the algorithms used and their respective input parameters.